Many conclude that retirement before Social Security was horrible, but was it?

 There is a fundamental difference between making your living and buying your living.

 How people measured security in the early days of our nation.

 People measured security by what they could provide for themselves, exclusive of money.
 They were not dependent on outside authority for their livelihood or subsistence.

 They were self-sufficient-rugged individuals that lived off of the land on farms and homesteads.
 They lived off-the-grid long before the lifestyle became popular in the 20th century.

 Each and every one of them was responsible for producing most of what they required and desired.
 They made their living.

 They built their own homes, hunted for wild game, grew their own crops, made their own clothing, and taught their children.

 Several generations lived under one roof and all family members contributed to the sustainability of the family.

-Children grew up and took over certain responsibilities from the older folks.
+When children grew up, they took over certain responsibilities from the older folks.
 Yet, all remained accountable for a share of the work.

 The matriarchs and patriarchs of the family remained useful by helping with various household chores.

 Clearly, it was hard work but all had a roof over their heads and food on the table.

 The (social) security of the times was in self-investment, and the cycle of parents caring for children, then children caring for parents, and so on.